-We have entered into several interest rate swap contracts to hedge current and future interest rate payments on some of our floating rate debt financings and designated the swaps as hedging.
 The objective of our hedging policy is to mitigate risk with respect to changes in interest rates and foreign currencies.

-We have previously had foreign currency exposure with respect to foreign currency fluctuations in connection with term loans we borrowed that were denominated in a foreign currency.
-As of March 31, 2024, we do not have any foreign currency exposure in connection with our outstanding debt financings.
+We have entered into several interest rate swap contracts designed to hedge current and future interest rate payments on some of our floating rate debt financings, and we have designated these swaps as hedging.
+We have previously entered into foreign currency swaps to hedge exposure with respect to foreign currency fluctuations in connection with term loans we borrowed that were denominated in a foreign currency.
+As of September 30, 2024, we do not have any foreign currency exposure in connection with our outstanding debt financings.